How to Clean Your Bike So It's Ready to Race – Triathlete

 2. Your bike will last longer.

 Sweat in particular is a huge issue for metal components, as the sodium in our perspiration can damage bolts, bearings, and more.
 Particularly if you’re spending time riding inside, you need to keep your bike not only clean, but dry.
+(For more on this, check out our story on protecting your bike indoors.)
 Better yet, try to cover the areas between you and the bike while on the trainer, but still be sure to give everything a light coating of WD-40 after washing and drying.
 Corroded parts are more than just ugly, they can require costly mechanic work to drill out and replace.
 Don’t wait until spring, you should be cleaning an indoor-bound bike every three to four weeks.

 3. You’ll want to ride more.